SimonWpt/CouchDocs/tags-reference/addslashes.md

 ---

 # addslashes

-The `<cms:addslashes>`-Tag as been created specially for use with cms:php tag where a PHP variable is set using Couch statements.
+The **addslashes** has become a necessary addition to escape characters.
+Very helpful in many situations where a mixture of single and double quotes creates problems.
+For instance, use it with **php** tag where a PHP variable is usually set by Couch statements.

 ## Parameters